· ·

 When a baby is born through c-section, they are much more likely to be given formula right away than mothers who have a vaginal birth.

-Sometimes it’s necessary, other times not so much.
-However, early supplementation (especially when it’s not properly, can make it very difficult for a mother to initiate and sustain breastfeeding and her milk supply.
+Sometimes, it’s necessary, but other times, not so much.
+However, early supplementation (especially when it’s not correctly done, can make it difficult for a mother to initiate and sustain breastfeeding and her milk supply.

 Solution!